Ultra-marathoner banned from racing after riding in car during race

 Zakrzewski did not fully admit to what she had done until she was pressed by a race organizer, according to the document.
 She said she was embarrassed but “chose not to disclose what had happened rather than embarrass herself,” according to the decision.

-"Even if she was suffering from brain fog on the day of the race, she had a week following the race to realise her actions and return the trophy, which she did not do," the UKA wrote in its decision.
+"Even if she was suffering from brain fog on the day of the race, she had a week following the race to realise her actions and return the trophy, which she did not do," it wrote in its decision.

 Zakrzewski told BBC Scotland in April that she was feeling unwell when she crossed the finish line and made a "massive error" in accepting the trophy.
 She said she wanted to apologize to Mel Sykes, the finisher later awarded third place, for what she said "wasn't malicious, it was miscommunication."

-Zakrzewski set a world record in February of this year when she ran 255.6 miles in 48 hours at the Taipei Ultramarathon.
-The record was later broken in March.
+Zakrzewski set a world record in February when she ran 255.6 miles in 48 hours at the Taipei Ultramarathon.
+The record was broken in March.